Cotyledon orbiculata var. oblonga

 Photographer: Judd Kirkel Welwitch

 Yet another face to put to the name Cotyledon orbiculata.
-This form is thought to be C. orbiculata var. oblonga.
-The leaves are more white than green; some might see some blue in them as well.
-The leaf margins are faintly red and their shape is gracefully rounded, although some have distinct pointed tips, breaking the rounding.
+This plant is thought to be C. orbiculata var. oblonga.
+The leaves are whiter than green.
+Some might see some blue in them as well.
+The leaf margins are faintly red and their shapes gracefully rounded, while some have distinct pointed tips, breaking the rounding.
 The leaves are thinner and larger than sometimes seen, growing here among rocks in montane surroundings.
 The photo was taken in April.

 The variety distribution is in the east of the Western Cape, Eastern Cape, the Free State, KwaZulu-Natal and Mpumalanga.

 The habitat is quite diverse, the plants growing exposed in full sunlight.
-The variety is not considered threatened in habitat early in the twenty first century.
+The habitat population of the variety is deemed of least concern early in the twenty first century.

 There is also a narrow, finger-like leaved form of this plant from the Eastern Cape, called C. orbiculata var. oblonga "Flavida" or grey sticks.
-Some think that this fingery form is a garden hybrid (Smith, et al, 2017; iSpot; www.smgrowers.com; http://redlist.sanbi.org).
+Some think that this fingery form may be a garden hybrid (Smith, et al, 2017; iNaturalist; iSpot; www.smgrowers.com; http://redlist.sanbi.org).